 A one-page personal statement describing the applicant's reasons for seeking a PharmD degree and applying to the NTPD Program.2

-Official transcripts demonstrating the completion of a bachelor's degree in pharmacy should be sent directly from your school to the chair of the Admissions Committee3
+Official transcripts demonstrating the completion of a five year bachelor's degree in pharmacy should be sent directly from the applicant's school to the DDP Office.

 A nonrefundable application fee of $200.00 (US dollars).
-Checks or money orders should be made out to the University of Colorado Skaggs School of Pharmacy Pharmaceutical Sciences.6
+Checks or money orders should be made out to the University of Colorado.6

 The NTPD Program requires all applicants be proficient in the English language, as detailed in the program’s technical standards.
 As such, the NTPD Program requires all applicants who received their high school or pharmacy education outside the United States or Canada, except Quebec, to take the internet-based Test of English as a Foreign Language (TOEFL) exam.
 Scores from the internet-based TOEFL exam will serve as one piece of the admissions process.